itenium-be/blog-posts/dotnet/2017-04-15-vbnet-vs-csharp.md

 C#'s `o.Where((int x) => x < 0)`...
 But at least it's there :)

-I'm probably a *little* biased towards C# because of the more succinct syntax and because the vast majority of online examples are written in C# while the free convertion tools are severly lacking.
+I'm probably a *little* biased towards C# because of the more succinct syntax and because the vast majority of online examples are written in C# while the free conversion tools are severely lacking.

 It's perhaps worth mentioning that VB.NET and Resharper are not on the best of terms.